Mutual Self-Help Housing

 Helena Area Habitat for Humanity is partnering with the United States Department of Agriculture (USDA) and the Rural Community Assistance Corporation (RCAC) to offer the Mutual Self-Help Housing program to the Helena Area

 Mutual Self-Help is a housing program of Helena Area Habitat for Humanity.
 Under the guidance of Habitat construction staff, participants build their own homes with the assistance of their relatives, friends, and other Mutual Self-Help families.
-Our Self-Help program is for low to moderate income families and individuals who are determined to own their own homes.
+Our Self-Help program is for very low and low income families and individuals who are determined and ready to own their own homes.
 Habitat staff assists families and individuals through the entire process, starting by helping them access financing, then providing construction training and guidance in the construction of the homes.

 Benefits of Mutual Self-Help

-Develop lasting relationships by partnering with other families and individuals to build your home.
+- Develop lasting relationships by partnering with other families and individuals to build your home and their homes.

 We use the following guidelines to evaluate each application but additional factors may influence your eligibility.
-Please contact us to discuss your individual circumstances.
+Please contact Program Manager, Morgan Marks at email@example.com or 406-2014-7314 to discuss your individual circumstances.

 Where we Build…